hashicorp/terraform-provider-aws/website/docs/r/appconfig_configuration_profile.html.markdown

 ## Import

-AppConfig Configuration Profiles can be imported by using the configuration profile ID and application ID separated by a colon (`:`), e.g.,
+Import AppConfig Configuration Profiles using the configuration profile ID and application ID separated by a colon (`:`).
+For example:

 ```
 $ terraform import aws_appconfig_configuration_profile.example 71abcde:11xxxxx